Welcome

 SQE1 Syllabus

-For SQE1, you are required to understand the concept and operation of parliamentary privilege as it relates to central government and accountability.
-In your revision, focus on:
+For SQE1, you are required to understand the concept and operation of parliamentary privilege as it relates to central government and accountability, with a focus on the following syllabus points:

 • the legal basis and main principles of parliamentary privilege in the UK